luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **10 January** Stanley to Grey: 'I have no doubt that [Bismarck] ... would be glad to see Belgium sacrificed, if that act would avert the jealousy so generally felt in France ... and thus save Germany from being involved in war, which, as matters stand, seems to be a very possible event...
 I do not mean that it seems to be probable.
 I should say the chances were considerably against it.
 Still it is on the cards: & I do not believe that a French invasion of Belgium is'.

-## 11 January Benedetti-Moustier: Bismarck says Wilhelm is opposed to withdrawing the Prussian garrison and Bismarck repeats that France should organise demonstrations there.
-Bismarck stressed he still

-Wanted a deal, complained of illness and the king as usual.
+**11 January** Benedetti-Moustier: Bismarck says Wilhelm is opposed to withdrawing the Prussian garrison and Bismarck repeats that France should organise demonstrations there.
+Bismarck stressed he still wanted a deal, complained of illness and the king as usual.
 Benedetti: we can't proceed in Luxembourg unless we have a guarantee from you.
 Benedetti was not encouraged.
 But in Paris they decided to press on with an initiative in Luxembourg.

-**14 January** Bismarck wrote to Bernstorff: Belgium is of little importance to Prussia and is a pawn to be used either by offering it to Napoleon in return for further Prussian gains, or by using the threat of such a deal to win British support against France.
+**14 January** **Bismarck wrote to Bernstorff: Belgium is of little importance to Prussia and is a pawn to be used either by offering it to Napoleon in return for further Prussian gains, or by using the threat of such a deal to win British support against France**.
 When asked by Stanley if Bismarck and Napoleon had done a deal on Belgium, Bernstorff said no.

-**15 January** In Upper House: 'A great state is not governed in accordance with party opinions; the sum total of the parties existing in the country has to be carefully weighed and out of that a line drawn that a government as such can pursue.'
+**15 January** **In Upper House: 'A great state is not governed in accordance with party opinions; the sum total of the parties existing in the country has to be carefully weighed and out of that a line drawn that a government as such can pursue.'**

 **17 January** Benedetti told Bismarck that France would organise some manifestations in Luxembourg, Bismarck warned they should not be of an anti-Prussian character.
 He said he'd asked Moltke to consider the importance of Luxembourg for Prussia's defence.